 So Break Even is Revenue – Total Costs = 0

-In economics we call break-even point as “the point of indifference” and this analysis informs the management to know what is the minimum revenue required to cover its expenses.
+In economics, we call the break-even point as “the point of indifference,” and this analysis informs the management to know what is the minimum revenue required to cover its expenses.

-Calculation of Break-Even points different from industry to industry.
-If the company is a Product selling company then the number of units sold will be considered and if the company is Services Company then it will be a different strategy.
+The calculation of Break-Even points is different for the industry to industry.
+If the company is a Product selling company, then the number of units sold will be considered, and if the company is a Services Company, then it will be a different strategy.

 How to do Break-Even Analysis in Excel?

-Company A has prepared 58 electronic devices, it has incurred a total fixed cost of 8 Per Unit and variable cost of 6 per unit.
+Company A has prepared 58 electronic devices; it has incurred a total fixed cost of 8 Per Unit and a variable cost of 6 per unit.
 Now this company doesn’t know at what price they need to sell these 58 devices to achieve the break-even point.

-Construct this scenario in excel worksheet, if you don’t know how to construct then follow image formulas.
+Construct this scenario in an excel worksheet; if you don’t know how to construct, then follow image formulas.

-Now we can see below Goal Seek window.
+- Now we can see below the Goal Seek window.

-Last option is By Changing cell i.e. By changing which cell we need the profit value as 0.
+- The last option is By Changing cell, i.e., By changing which cell we need the profit value as 0.
 In this case, we need to find what should be the selling price to achieve the Break-Even point.
 So select the B7 cell.

 So, Company A has to sell the electronic devices at 14 per unit to achieve the Break-Even point.

-Similarly using the same Goal Seek analysis you can find the selling price required to achieve the profit of 5000.
-For this again open Goal Seek window and select the Profit Cell for Set cell option and To Value will be 5000 and By Changing cell will be Selling Price cell i.e. B7 cell.
+- For this again, open the Goal Seek window and select the Profit Cell for Set cell option, and To Value will be 5000, and By Changing cell will be Selling Price cell, i.e., B7 cell.

 Example #2 – Construct a Break-Even Table